Mike-McAnally/Social-VR-Starter-Template/README.md

 # Social-VR-Starter-Template
-My base template for starting social VR projects.
+My base template for starting Social VR projects.

 This is a work in progress.
 There will be many bugs here.